The Ultimate Guide to Icelandic Liquor and Spirits

 and keep a watch o'er their wits.

-Despite the Icelandic people's long-lasting enthusiasm for a drink, the country's climate made brewing and distilling alcohol problematic, so local drinkers primarily relied on imports throughout the centuries.
-This was especially prominent in the 17th and 18th centuries when the Danish Crown had a monopoly on imports of wares such as alcohol.
+The country's difficult climate made brewing and distilling alcohol hard, so local drinkers mostly relied on imports throughout the centuries.
+In the 17th and 18th centuries, the Danish Crown had a monopoly on the import of alcohol into Iceland.

 Beer was banned in Iceland between 1915 and 1989.